A community of learners where learning is viewed and valued as a lifelong journey, filled with potential, exploration, wonder and delight.

 The environment is viewed as the ‘third teacher’, a philosophical stance that necessitates a richly resourced environment, valuing both aesthetics and beauty as a teaching tool that is flexible and dynamic.
 Stimulating children’s engagement, imagination and exploration of both learning materials and spaces.

-“Well resourced learning areas encourage children to explore the environment, and promote their curiosity and theorising about the world they live in.”
+“Well resourced learning areas encourage children to explore the environment, and promote their curiosity and theorising about the world they live in”.
 ERO (2013)

 The visual presentations on our walls show exciting investigations inspired by the children’s interest and echo the children’s voices.
 It is a place where the inspiration of the Reggio Emilia philosophy meets New Zealand culture to create a challenging yet supportive and encouraging environment.

 A very special place for our youngest children 6 to 24 months.
 The Nest is located in the heart of the house, with a spacious sleep room that opens off the main play space.
 A separate outdoor garden is accessed off the villa verandah by wide accessible steps.
 The two teachers are supported by a teacher aide, who together strive to provide a calm, nurturing environment, supported by strong relationships that foster a sense of belonging and well-being.
+Recognising and igniting their critical thinking as they engage in ‘daily wonder’.

 An inviting space for our two to three year old children, who are competent and capable, encouraged to be independent explorers and learners, whilst building relationships with others.
 A wide range of opportunities are available to them to support discoveries, creativity, prompt problem-solving and challenges as they play together.